Ogabbyell/blockexplorer/README.md

-# blockexplorer
-Blockchain explorer built with Angular 15 and Nodejs 18

 # Ethereum Block Explorer (Crypto Surf)

 Crypto surf is a basic Ethereum blockexplorer built with Angular 15 and Node.js 18.
 It is my Alchemy University week 3 assignment for the seven (7) weeks Ethereum Developer Bootcamp learning path.